bobbybudnick/SFS-Infrastructure/README.md

 WAN info document showing details such as static IP and netmask
 Credentials document showing service login details
 WEBPOSITIVE_MINDER - this miscellaneous script restarts the browser on a monitor
+WEATHER - this miscellaneous script runs the weather on a monitor
 2. Multi WAN
 A reliable network starts with reliable Internet connections.
 However, consider if all network computers truly need backup gateways or only a subset.
 This is